You'll Be Safe Here

 You'll Be Safe Here is an EP by OPM rock band Rivermaya that features the eponymous song first used as the theme song of the 2004 ABS-CBN TV horror-drama series Spirits.

 The CD of the EP includes two music videos for "You'll Be Safe Here", where the second video used an advanced technology that translates the song's lyrics into Filipino.
 The song was performed by the band at the 2006 MTV Asia Awards, where Rivermaya was the only Filipino band to perform.
 The song reached #1 on the Philippine music charts during its release.
 Two years after its release, it gained popularity in Asia and was thereafter slated for a European release.

 The song "Liwanag Sa Dilim" was previously released as a single in July 2004 and added to the December 2004-released repackaged version of the band's 2003 album Between the Stars and Waves.
 It was also used as a jingle in a Pepsi advertisement, and later in an LBC Express advertisement that had the tagline "Basta Abot ng Araw, Abot ng LBC Remit Express".

 The song "Imbecilesque" on the EP was previously recorded for the band's 2000 album Free.

+In 2023, Rico Blanco released a re-recorded version of the song with an overhauled arrangement.
+All official versions of the original 2005 version has since been removed from streaming platforms.